 An issue of particular concern was nationality after marriage.
 In all Commonwealth countries a woman who married a foreigner took on his nationality and lost her right to vote, pension rights and the right to diplomatic protection abroad.
 The 1935 Labour Government restored the right to vote, but could not make any other changes as the whole Commonwealth had not agreed to them.

 During the war, NCW branches worked locally, with welcome clubs for servicemen, patriotic committees collecting clothing and funds to help victims of war, sewing, knitting and growing food.
 Dunedin Branch’s suggestion of collecting food for Britain, became a national initiative which resulted in the sending of nearly 70 tons of food.

 In 1944 NCWNZ conference had an important new feature, the attendance of presidents of seven nationally organised societies.
 This major change meant that from that time NCWNZ could tap into the expertise of those societies and respond to their particular concerns.

-Source: The National Council of Women.
+Read more about our fascinating history in The National Council of Women.
 A centennial history.
-By Dorothy Page 1996
+By Dorothy Page 1996.
+Available at most libraries.

 Since 1945 there have been proud shifts in rights for women and gender diverse people, with involvement from many New Zealand community groups and individuals, which brings us to today, and the Gender Equal NZ movement which the National Council of Women is now leading.

 Gender Equal NZ is a digital movement that is tackling the gender stereotypes and sexist attitudes that persist in Aotearoa New Zealand, and prevent women and gender diverse people from achieving their potential.

 You can help grow and support the Gender Equal NZ movement to make equality a reality, and help us to finish the job that Kate started, by becoming a member of the National Council of Women of New Zealand.